 Diameter 20"Width 9"Lugs 5Offset +8 mm.Backspacing 5.31 in.Bolt Circle 5.5 in.

-Give your Generation 1 Lightning a new look with this 2001 style SVT Lightning wheel kit!
+Give your Generation 1 Lightning a new look with this 2001 style SVT Lightning wheel!
 In the past you would need to drill out a factory 1999-2004 SVT Lightning wheel to fit the bolt pattern of your 1993-1995 F-150 Lightning.
-This wheel features a 5x5.5" bolt pattern and is a direct fit on your 1st Generation Lightning.
+This wheel features a 5x5.5" bolt pattern and is a direct fit on your 1st generation Lightning.
 This wheel is styled after the 2001-2002 SVT Lightning wheel with the flat 5-spoke design and recessed center section.
-Sized in 20x9, this wheel kit will fill out the wheel wells for a great sport truck look.
-A silver finish completes this wheel to provide a blacked out look that is right at home on any color Lightning.
+Sized in 20x9, this wheel will fill out the wheel wells for a great sport truck look.
+A silver finish completes this wheel to provide a bright finish on any color SVT Lightning.

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!